 06 of 09

 Chances are your attitude toward pests is similar to your attitude toward weeds.
 For some people, weeds are deemed merely "wild plants" and tolerated in the yard; likewise, insect and animal pests are enjoyed as "wildlife," and the damage they cause is accepted as part of nature.
 This can include moles, voles, rabbits and many insects.

 07 of 09

 Drainage problems can be a real drain on your time and energy.
 Solving drainage problems sounds easy, in theory: Find out where the excess water is coming from, then take the necessary steps to channel it away.
-Sometimes it's not easy and you will need to call a pro, but there are some DIY options, like installing French drains, building dry creek beds and ensuring the proper slope for run off.
+Sometimes it's not easy and you will need to call a pro, but there are some DIY options, like installing French drains, building dry creek beds and ensuring the proper slope for the runoff.

 When dealing with erosion problems, the source may be a bit easier to figure out, although the solution is necessarily any easier.
 In minor cases, you can try a DIY remedy, such as black plastic mulch and juniper ground-covers.

 Yet other soil problems are due to the chemistry and composition of the soil—such as garden soil with an acidic pH.

 08 of 09